Homogenization theory of random walks among deterministic conductances: Proof of the CLT

 which permits us to summarize the above as

 where

 As before,~$M_n^{(\epsilon)}$ is a martingale with bounded increments.

-At the first sight, \eqref{E:4.8u} might seem to be no better than \eqref{E:3.2u} because we still have an additive functional of the Markov chain on the right-hand side.
+At the first sight, \eqref{E:4.8u} may seem to be no better than \eqref{E:3.2u} because we still have an additive functional of the Markov chain on the right-hand side.
 However, unlike \eqref{E:3.2u}, we now have a parameter to play with.
 Kipnis and Varadhan~\cite{KV86} utilized this by taking the limit~$\epsilon\downarrow0$ and showing that

-where the~$L^2$ limits are relative to the underlying probability space on environments (weighted by the conductances in the latter case) and~$\chi(\cdot, x)$ is a function on~$\Omega$ defined hereby.
-The pesky sum on the right of \eqref{E:4.8u} then disappears and we get
+where the~$L^2$ limits are relative to the underlying probability space on environments weighted by the conductances in the latter case and~$\chi(\cdot, z)$ is a function on~$\Omega$ defined hereby.
+The additive term on the right of \eqref{E:4.8u} then disappears and we get